 A woman dreams that she’s working behind the counter at her family’s business.
 A commotion breaks out in the lobby and she dreads having to deal with it.
-No one else is around though, so the responsibility falls on her.
+No one else is around though so the responsibility falls on her.
 Then she notices the character Faith from Buffy the Vampire Slayer in the lobby, and Faith has no legs.
-Near the exit door she sees a young boy who appears to want to leave the scene.
+Near the exit door she sees a young boy who appears ready to leave the scene.

 - The family business symbolizes business the dreamer does for her family.
-The meaning is found in the alternative definition of the term.
+The meaning of that detail of the dream is found in the alternative definition of the term.
 She works for her family in the sense of planning holidays, preparing, arranging, cleaning up.
 She handles finances and takes care of the family home.
 Her family doesn’t actually have a business, so we focus on the symbolism of it.

 - Faith is another multilayered symbol.
 In Buffy the Vampire Slayer, the character is an ass-kicking, takes-no-shit gal.
 The dreamer really wants to start kicking the asses of family members who are all take and no give.
 But she can’t — the time isn’t right.
 You can’t kick ass without legs, right?
 View that modifier of the dream symbol as symbolism for the dreamer’s feeling that she can’t kick asses in her family despite her desire to do so.

 - And there’s more.
 Faith is a wordplay for faith meaning “belief or trust.”
 On one level, she’s losing faith in some members of her family.
 On another level, she has no faith in a higher power that sees and aids her in her endeavors to care for her family.
-That’s the sort of work she expects to get help with from above.
+That’s the sort of help she expects to get from above.

 The young boy near the door is the final detail to fit into the picture.
 He doesn’t play a role in the story other than to be in the scene.
-We know the dream puts him into the story for a reason because dreams have reasons for every detail.
-The boy, though, doesn’t appear to connect the dots with anything else in the dream.
+We know the dream puts him in the story for a reason because dreams have reasons for every detail.
+The boy though doesn’t appear to connect the dots with anything else in the dream.
 He’s just there.